FIRST TIME VISITING THE LANDER CHURCH OF CHRIST?

 IF YOU VISIT US ON A SUNDAY MORNING…

-You will be greeted when you enter and provided with a bulletin which has brief articles as well as congregational “family” news.
+You will be greeted when you enter and provided with a bulletin which contains announcements, a prayer list, and a worship schedule.
 If it is your first time visiting, you will also receive a loaf of “welcome bread” or other goodies compliments of the T.L.C. ministry (Tender Loving Care)

 OUR WORSHIP ASSEMBLY usually lasts approximately one hour.
 We are respectful of your time.
 You do not have to participate in any aspect of the worship that you do not want to.
 You can be a spectator if you wish.

 The order in which the following activities happen may vary each week, but you will be able to follow along.
-Except for the preacher, the men leading in worship are volunteers who are members of the congregation.
+Unless there is a paid minister, the men leading in worship are volunteers who are members of the congregation.

 PRAYER… There will be one or more prayers during the assembly.
 The people leading them will say what they wish rather than reading from a prayer book or reciting a prescribed prayer of some kind.
 Everyone in the worship assembly usually quietly bows their heads while the prayer is being offered to God.

 MUSIC… Several songs led by one of our men will be sung by the entire congregation.
 You are welcome to sing with us.
 The song leader will announce the number of the song, so you can find it in the songbook.
 At times though, the song leader may choose to project the songs.
 One of the things that you will notice about us that is unique is that we do not use any instruments in our song service, like a piano or organ.
 This kind of music is called A cappella (or vocal music).
 It is meaningful and uplifting because it emphasizes the words and the beauty of the human voice.